Heritage Crafts

 • Ageing workforce – Many of the makers now are elderly.
 If the skills aren’t passed on, the craft will vanish.

-• Declining number of collectors – although the internet is seen a positive tool to introduce more collectors to automata.
+• Market Issues – There are a declining number of collectors, although the internet is seen a positive tool to introduce more collectors to automata.

 Many new entrants to the craft are women and this is seen as positive for the future of the craft.